grokking-vietnam/workshop/be002/practice.md

 - The number of minutes a memtable can stay in memory elapses
 - Manually flushed by a user

-A memtable is flushed to an immutable structure called and SSTable (Sorted String Table).
+A memtable is flushed to an immutable structure called SSTable (Sorted String Table).
 The commit log is used for playback purposes in case data from the memtable is lost due to node failure.

 Every SSTable creates three files on disk which include a bloom filter, a key index and a data file.
 Over a period of time a number of SSTables are created.
 This results in the need to read multiple SSTables to satisfy a read request.